1991 Summer Universiade: Preparation and development

 Sheffield was selected as the host for the 1991 Summer Universiade at an annual meeting of FISU's (Federation Internationale du Sport Universitaire) Executive Committee in the city in February 1987.
 Despite initial excitement, lack of central government funding and sponsorship led to the organising company, Universiade GB, going into liquidation in the summer of 1990 with debts of more than £1 million.
 Sheffield City Council stepped in to run the games using taxpayer money.

 Venues

 The three major venues for the events were all built especially for the event, on land formerly occupied by various industrial works.
 Don Valley Stadium, the centrepiece for the Games, was completed in September 1990, at a cost of £29 million.
 It was the first entirely new outdoor sporting arena built in Great Britain since Wembley in 1923.
 With a capacity of 25,000, it was twice as large as the second-biggest athletics arena in the country, Crystal Palace.

-Ponds Forge, named for the former steelworks demolished to make way for it, hosted the watersports events.
-Sheffield Arena opened in May 1991 as a multi-purpose venue and took on the role of the Gymnastics Hall for the Games.
+Ponds Forge, named for the former steelworks demolished to make way for it, hosted the aquatics events.The Sheffield Arena opened in May 1991 as a multi-purpose venue and hosted the gymnastics events.

 Other venues included the Concord Sports Center in Shiregreen and Hillsborough Stadium.
-The football tournament was held across Yorkshire; at Huddersfield, Chesterfield, Wakefield, Bradford, Scunthorpe and Stocksbridge, with the final played at Hillsborough.
+The football tournament was held across Yorkshire; at Huddersfield, Chesterfield, Wakefield, Bradford, Scunthorpe and Stocksbridge,with some games played at the Hillsborough.